This is not a request, this is a directive. We’re trying to be nice about it but also want to be very clear: NO MORE BABY SHAMPOO IN OUR VAGINAS.

 Let’s just go ahead and dispell these myths.

-- There’s some good junk - mainly microbes and vernix - all over your baby’s head, and it needs to be there.
-Save the bath for the day after they’re born.
+There’s some good junk - mainly microbes and vernix - all over your baby’s head, and it needs to be there.
+Save the bath for the day after they’re born or just skip it all together!

 There is some evidence that warm compresses, perineal massage, and lubricant can help to reduce tearing during pushing/birth, but more research into these options needs to be done.
 We encourage providers to choose something other than baby shampoo to get the job done.
 There are many good alternatives to choose from, some of the most common being: